Kurtz1993/ionic-minify/README.md

 The `--save-dev` flag is important!
 If you decide to work on another environment, ionic-minify cannot run without the original package and its dependencies!
 After install, an `after_prepare` folder will be added to your `hooks` folder with the `ionic-minify.js` script in it.

 ## Usage
-Once you installed it, the hook will minify your app's JS and CSS, and compress JPG files whenever you run `ionic prepare <platform>` or `ionic build <platform>` with the `--release` flag.
+Once you installed it, the hook will minify your app's JS and CSS, and compress JPG and PNG files whenever you run `ionic prepare <platform>` or `ionic build <platform>` with the `--release` flag.

 ## Configuration
 ionic-minify now supports configuration file!